Secretary of EducationNominated by Trump: 11-23-2016

 Who is Betsy DeVos?

-Neither Betsy DeVos nor her children ever attended public school, but she still became the head of the public education system — after Vice President Mike Pence broke a 50-50 deadlocked vote over her confirmation in February 2017.
+Neither Betsy DeVos nor her children ever attended public school, but she still became the head of the public education system — after then-Vice President Mike Pence broke a 50-50 deadlocked vote over her confirmation in February 2017.
 Betsy DeVos has shown strong support for men’s rights activists and people who claim that women falsely accused them of rape.
 Upon joining the administration, DeVos made it her mission to weaken the sexual assault protections of Title IX, the federal law that prohibits sex discrimination in education.
-And in May 2020, she led the Education Department in finalizing rules that weaken Title IX and give more rights to people accused of committing sexual assault at schools.
+And in May 2020, she led the Education Department in finalizing rules that weakened Title IX and gave more rights to people accused of committing sexual assault at schools.

 “Survivors aren't well-served when they are re-traumatized with appeal after appeal because the failed system failed the accused.”